ZachBeta/neural_rps/legacy_cpp_implementation/README.md

 3. By the end of training, the network will have learned the optimal strategy
 4. Demo games that show the network's learned behavior

+## Performance Comparison

+Compared to other implementations in this repository:
+- More modular code structure than the modern C++ implementation
+- Slightly slower training time than the modern Go and C++ implementations
+- Same prediction accuracy as other implementations

+For a detailed comparison with other implementations, see [rps_model_comparison_report.md](../rps_model_comparison_report.md).

 ## Dependencies

 - C++17 compiler